kbase/kbase-ui/testing/integration-testing.md

 During the kbase-ui build, all of the plugin testing scripts are placed into a single location `dev/test/integration-tests/specs/plugins`.
 Also during the build, during the "init" phase specifically, all of the tools required for integration testing are installed locally.

 > kbase-ui generally tries hard to follow the principle, encouraged by npm, to install all tools locally.
-The only global dependencies are those described in [Getting Started](../dev/getting-started.md).

 Upon invoking the integration tests, all of the test scripts found in `src/plugin/test` are run, and the results printed to the console.
 The integration tests may be run against multiple environments (ci, next, appdev, prod) and browsers (Chrome headless is currently supported)

-> Note that that test configuration can be set up to run tests against Chrome, Firefox, or Safari, but there is no automation for this; it would require tweaking the config file.

 It is even possible to run the tests against a testing service like Sauce Labs which may test against multiple browser models and versions and on multiple operating systems.